Native Leadership Scholarship

 Scholarship Information

-The Dr. Joseph Medicine Crow Native Leadership Scholarship is named for USC alumnus Dr. Joseph Medicine Crow, the first member of the Apsáalooke (Crow) to earn a master’s degree.
-During World War II, he fought for the U.S. Army and subsequently became the tribe’s last war chief in recognition of his heroic actions.
+The Dr. Joseph Medicine Crow Native Leadership Scholarship is named for USC alumnus Dr. Joseph Medicine Crow, the first member of the Apsáalooke (Crow) Nation to earn a master’s degree.
+During World War II, he fought for the U.S. Army and in recognition of his heroic actions, subsequently became the tribe’s last war chief.
 As tribal historian for the Apsáalooke (Crow) Nation for more than 50 years, he published seminal and influential works about Native American history and culture.
 A scholarship made it possible for him to attend USC as a graduate student, and in 1939 he completed his master’s degree in anthropology.
 In 2003, he received an honorary doctorate—one of four awarded throughout his life.
 He died in April 2016 at age 102.
 The Native Leadership Scholarship program pays forward his legacy and represents the principles Medicine Crow embodied throughout his extraordinary life and career.

 Application Instructions

-• Question 2: We are interested in your engagement with the native community.
-Describe or list your participation in activities, including any leadership roles, awards or honors, related to your native community.
-Be assured that the selection committee will be able to review the information you provided on your Common Application.
-You may use a résumé if you wish.
+- Question 1: We are interested in your engagement with the Native community.
+Describe or list your participation in academic and/or extracurricular activities, including any leadership roles, awards or honors.
+This portion can be formatted as a résumé or bulleted list if you wish.
+Be assured the selection committee will also be able to review the information you provided on your Common Application.